 The SIP was last reviewed in December 2022.
-The Trustees updated the SIP to reflect changes in the Scheme's investment strategy that were made over the year, which are detailed in the section below.
+The Trustees updated the SIP to reflect changes in the Scheme's investment strategy that were made over the year to 31 December 2022.

-Prior to this, the SIP had last been updated in October 2019 to take account of new investment regulations in relation to Environmental, Social & Governance (ESG) considerations.
+Prior to this, the SIP had last been updated in October 2019 to take account of new investment regulations in relation to Environmental, Social and Governance (ESG) considerations.

-The Trustees have a policy on financially material considerations relating to ESG issues, including the risk associated with the impact of climate change.
+The Trustees have a policy of financially material considerations relating to ESG issues, including the risk associated with the impact of climate change.
 In addition, the Trustees have a policy on the exercise of rights and engagement activities, and a policy on non-financial considerations.
 These policies are set out later in this Statement and are detailed in the Trustees' SIP.

-The Trustees' policies on financially and non-financially material considerations, as well as engagement and voting activities, were not updated in the revised SIP that came in force during the year.
+The Trustees' policies on financially and non-financially material considerations, as well as engagement and voting activities, were not updated during the year.